 VTA issued bonds secured by the 1976 sales tax, subsequent to voter approval, but prior to the commencement of collection of the Measure A sales tax in order to incur project expenditures under the Measure A Program.
-On an annual basis, the Measure A Program reimburses the VTA Transit Fund for debt principal, interest and related expenditures incurred for the 2008 Sales Tax Revenue Refunding Bonds (2008 Bonds).
+On an annual basis, the Measure A Program reimburses the VTA Transit Fund for debt principal, interest and related expenditures incurred for the 2008 Sales Tax Revenue Refunding Bonds (2008 Bonds), which were subsequently refunded by the 2018 Series A Bonds.
 The reimbursement will continue until the debt obligations are extinguished.
 There are no formal reimbursement arrangements or loan terms in place.
-Accordingly, any reimbursements made by the Measure A Program will be recorded in the period in which they occur.
-For the fiscal year ended June 30,2023, the Measure A Program paid \$17,558,994 in debt service, consisting of \$14,500,000 in principal and \$3,058,994 in interest and other bond charges.
+Accordingly, any reimbursements made by theMeasure A Program will be recorded in the period in which they occur.
+For the fiscal year ended June 30,2024, the Measure A Program paid \$17,519,243 in debt service, consisting of \$15,190,000 in principal and \$2,329,243 in interest and other bond charges.

-SANTA CLARA VALLEY TRANSPORTATION AUTHORITY 2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority]

-Notes to Budgetary Comparison Schedule

-For the Fiscal Year Ended June 30, 2023
+SANTA CLARA VALLEY TRANSPORTATION AUTHORITY 2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2024

-The following table presents the projected aggregate annual amount of principal and interest payments required to repay the outstanding debt as of June 30, 2023:
+The following table presents the projected aggregate annual amount of principal and interest payments required to repay the outstanding debt as of June 30, 2024:

 Year Ending June 30, Principal Interest

-2024 15,190,000 2,325,208

 2025 15,910,000 1,562,708

 2026 16,670,000 764,042

-Total \$ 47,770,000 \$ 4,651,958
+Total \$ 32,580,000 \$ 2,326,750